deeptronos/RustWebDevelopment/README.md

-# Rust Web Example
+# Rust Web Example: *RESTful Axum*
-Cole Nemec 2024.
+##### Cole Nemec 2024.

-This is repository for my work in Bart Massey's CS410P taught in Spring '24 at PSU.
+>This is repository for my work in Bart Massey's CS410P taught in Spring '24 at PSU.

-# Organization
-This repo's layout is based on the structure of Bart Massey's `knock-knock` project ([here](https://github.com/pdx-cs-rust-web/knock-knock).)
+## Run the code:
+Compile `hello-world` from the base of the workspace with `cargo run --bin hello-world`.
+Then, visit `http://localhost:3000` in a browser.

+The present code is based on programatik29's `axum-tutorial`[here](https://github.com/programatik29/axum-tutorial/tree/master?tab=readme-ov-file) which I'm following to familiarize myself with Axum, Tokio, and webdev with Rust.
+Right now, this repository is structured like a Rust workspace.
+Ultimately, it will be one cohesive project.